gizemasya/gizemasya/README.md

 # Hi there 👋
 I am a Control and Automation Engineering student at Yildiz Technical University<br/>
-- Interested in in AI & Robotics<br/>
+- Interested in AI & Robotics<br/>
 - Working in the field of autonomous vehicles<br/>

 # 📊 GitHub Stats: